anonymous-02468/CareFit-Dataset/README.md

 ## Release

-Complete dataset will be released upon paper acceptance.
+Data requesters will be required to submit an abstract outlining their research purpose and evidence of their own institutional IRB approval or ethics committee review.
+A formal data use agreement will also be required, and the detailed guidelines for dataset requests will be released following the paper's publication.
+Due to IRB restrictions and privacy protections, complete dataset will be released upon paper publication.